Pavlos86/super-useful-Linux-commands-for-beginners/README.md

 | `crontab -e`              | Edit scheduled tasks             |
 | `sudo`                    | Run a command as root/superuser  |

-Alias Example:
+Alias Example:\n

-alias ping='ping -c4'
+alias ping='ping -c4'\n

-ping www.google.com (will ping 4 times only)
+ping www.google.com (will ping 4 times only)\n

-unalias ping (will remove the shortcut command)

-alias (will show all alias shortcut commands)
+unalias ping (will remove the shortcut command)\n alias (will show all alias shortcut commands)

-Zip Example:
+Zip Example:\n

-You are here: /home/debian/Desktop
+You are here: /home/debian/Desktop\n

-You have a folder on Desktop called "auto" that contains 5 files.

-To make a zip file of "auto" you have to type:

-zip -r cars.zip auto/
+You have a folder on Desktop called "auto" that contains 5 files.\n To make a zip file of "auto" you have to type:\n zip -r cars.zip auto/

-zip: The command to create a ZIP archive.
+zip: The command to create a ZIP archive.\n
--r: Stands for "recursive", meaning it will include all files and subdirectories inside auto/. cars.zip: The name of the ZIP file you want to create. auto/: The folder you want to compress.
+-r: Stands for "recursive", meaning it will include all files and subdirectories inside auto/.\n cars.zip: The name of the ZIP file you want to create.\n auto/: The folder you want to compress.